wujinfen/Med-Day/README.md

 ## How We Built It

 We started by researching standard EMT protocol from the PA Basic Life Support Protocols handbook.
 We chose a cardiac chest pain scenario and storyboarded the progression of the game.
 Then we developed the menus, GUI, and integrated our story logic into the environment.
 Finally, we added music, sound effects, and pixel art.
-The code was created using python/pygame.
+Coded with python/pygame.

 ## Challenges We Ran Into